 The Friendly Animal Clinic

-The Friendly Animal Clinic The Friendly Animal clinic is a small animal vets and is located on Station Road in Sowerby Bridge.
+The Friendly Animal Clinic The Friendly Animal Clinic is an independant, small animal vets and is located on Station Road in Sowerby Bridge.

 The Friendly Animal Clinic, which opened in September 2005, is a purpose built veterinary clinic which includes modern facilities and equipment allowing us to provide the highest standard of care for our patients.
 We have a team that includes two vets, four qualified nurses, one student nurse and admin staff.